DahmaniAdame/WPPLUGIN-Folder-Sizes-Widget/README.md

-# WPPLUGIN-Folder-Sizes-Widget
+# WPPLUGIN-Media-Folder-Size
-Plugin to help assess WordPress website, "wp-content", and "upload" folders sizes.
+Plugin to help assess the "uploads" folder size.